jgray1206/cs3310_hw1/README.md

 CS3310 HW1
 This project implemented a variety of searches.
-Using random data and automated testing, the results were used to compare the differnces between searches.
+Using random data and automated testing, the results were used to compare the differences between the searches.